 Cost Estimation

-Use information obtained at the previous stage to sort out project costs: since you already know the quantity and types of required resources, the primary task here is to identify their prices as accurately as possible.
+You can use your WBS (and resource breakdown structure) to sort out project costs: since you already know what you need to do and what type of resources are required, the primary task here is to identify their prices as accurately as possible.
 Then, just sum up the numbers to see how much the project will cost you as a whole.

-Consider carrying out a risk-based cost analysis as well.
-Evaluate potential loss due to a delay in the supply of essential production materials, some technical issues, or even a discharge of a very important employee.
+Cost forecasing is about looking into potential trends, opportunities, and risks.
+You need to perform a risk-based cost analysis.
+Evaluate potential loss due to a delay in the supply of essential production materials, some technical issues, or even the dismissal of a very important employee.
 Choose anything that makes sense in your situation and add the predicted cost of the event to other estimation results.

 Whereas regular cost estimation allows you to see if the planned project activities are financially feasible and optimize them accordingly, risk-based cost assessment shows how much money you need to use as a cushion against unpredictable and costly events.